Accounting and Finance

 How is this course taught and assessed?

 We teach using a variety of methods.
 As well as standard lectures introducing new material to a large group of students, we run exercise lectures, which involve application of material, and small-group classes.
-Our small-group teaching is a distinctive aspect of our approach at Bristol, enabling valuable and effective interaction with your tutor and with peers.
+Our small-group teaching is a distinctive part of our approach at Bristol, enabling valuable and effective interaction with your tutor and peers.

 You will prepare assignments during the year and receive feedback on them but they will not all count directly to your final mark for the course.